mymockdoor/mockdoor.playground/readme.md

   - DataDash/DataDash/DataDash.csproj : this is the UI for the live dashboard
   - DataDash/TestWebApi/TestWebApi.csproj : this is the API for the live dashboard
 - Start all projects

+- You can open Mockdoor at [http://localhost:44304/dev/mockdoor/](http://localhost:44304/dev/mockdoor/)
+- You can open the demo store at [https://localhost:5006/](https://localhost:5006/)
+- you can open the live dashboard demo at [https://localhost:7094/](https://localhost:7094/)

+- Once the UI is open you can login in the top right, the logins are listed under the login area.
+For an admin it is admin:alice and for a customer it is customer:alice
+- Note: this are known bugs in the store UI when navigating to pages before login in.
+This is to be fixed in the future

 # The Playground Architecture
 ![Architecture Diagram](./Architecture%20diagram.jpg)